Jump to accessibility statement Skip to content

 You can find out more about Engineering at the University of Sunderland, visit our Engineering subject area.

-If you'd like to see our campus for yourself, sign up for one of our Open Days or see our facilities through the Virtual Campus Tour.
+If you'd like to see our campus for yourself, sign up for one of our Open Days or see our facilities through our Virtual Experience.

 Published: 11 October 2022